msalman-abid/translated_DeathStarBench/README.md

 1. Install dependencies (`npm install`)
 2. Run the project (`npm run dev`)
 3. The server will be running on port 3000 by default.
-You can change this in the `src/app.ts` file.
+You can change this in the `src/index.ts` file or through the `PORT` env variable.

 Note: [The mongodb-memory-server runs a disposable instance of mongoDB in memory at each invocation of the test suite.](https://www.npmjs.com/package/mongodb-memory-server)
 ## Testing